WHMCS/developer-docs/hooks/getting-started.md

 Some hook points will also allow you to return values.
 In some cases, the response you provide can override default behaviours.

 {{% notice info %}}
-When using a named function, prefix your function name with something unique to you and your code in order to prevent potential naming conflicts with future code.
+When using a named function, prefix your function name with something unique to you and your code in order to prevent naming conflicts.
 {{% /notice %}}